 Concepts by TopHatch is another really cool mobile art app that combines the ease of pen-and-paper-style drawing with the powerful tools of a vector graphics app.
 The free version is already a perfectly serviceable drawing tool, coming with five-layer support, an infinite canvas, vector brush tools, and support for a variety of Bluetooth active styli from Apple, Adonit, Fifty Three and more.

-Infinite Painter might not have the easy name recall of Adobe, Autodesk or any of our other best drawing apps, but it's garnered a well-deserved cult following among Android users.
+Infinite Painter might not have the name recognition enjoyed by Adobe, Autodesk or any of our other best drawing apps, but it's garnered a well-deserved cult following among Android users.
 Infinite Painter features 80-plus natural brushes and the ability to create custom ones, infinite layer support, paper textures, a variety of transformation tools and perspective aids, color blending, pattern and gradient tools and more.
 Works can be exported into PSD, PNG or JPG.

 The app is free with a 7-day trial, after which premium features are available as in-app purchases.
-While originally an Android exclusive, Infinite Painter has since made the leap to iPad screens, operating under the same free trial model.
+While originally an Android exclusive, Infinite Painter made the leap to iPad and iPhone screens, operating under the same free trial model.

-Adobe Fresco joins the ranks of the best drawing apps from Adobe, with an offering aimed specifically at iPad users, offering a combination of pixel and vector brushes, as well as tools that simulate watercolor, oil, and other traditional media.
-Users can import their projects from Adobe Sketch and Adobe Draw, save their work to jpg or png, and export time lapse videos of their work process.
+Adobe Fresco joins the ranks of the best drawing apps from Adobe, with an offering aimed specifically at iPhone and iPad users, offering a combination of pixel and vector brushes, as well as tools that simulate watercolor, oil, and other traditional media.
+Users can import their projects from Adobe Sketch and Adobe Draw, save their work to JPG or PNG, and export time lapse videos of their work process.

 Adobe Fresco really comes into its own when you subscribe to unlock premium features, such as cloud storage, an expanded brush library, the ability to import their custom brushes, and the ability to seamlessly move between Fresco and desktop Adobe apps like Photoshop.